Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

   results of individual training runs.

-For example, suppose you have a project in Unity named "CatsOnBicycles" which contains Agents ready to train.
+For example, suppose you have a project in Unity named "CatsOnBicycles" which contains agents ready to train.
 To perform the training:

 1. [Build the project](Learning-Environment-Executable.md), making sure that you only include the training scene.